rosmod/rosmod/code/orbiter_demo_ws/README.md

 	sudo sendip -p ipv4 -is 192.168.1.74 -p udp -us 5070 -ud 7777 -d "KILL ./satellite_flight_application/GroundInterface_a" -v 192.168.1.77
 	sudo sendip -p ipv4 -is 192.168.1.74 -p udp -us 5070 -ud 7777 -d "START ./satellite_flight_application/GroundInterface_a Beta 1" -v 192.168.1.77
 	sudo sendip -p ipv4 -is 192.168.1.74 -p udp -us 5070 -ud 7777 -d "SHUTDOWN" -v 192.168.1.77

-All actors require command line arguments:

-   	  GroundInterface_a <satellite name> <0,1 to disable/enable publishing>
-	  SatelliteBusInterface_a <satellite name>
-	  OrbitController_a <satellite name>

-	  TrajectoryPlanner_a <satellite name>

-	  LowResolution_a <satellite name>
-	  HighResolution_a <satellite name>
-	  ImageProcessor_a <satellite name>

-Each of these actors requires the satellite name at minimum because they are the actors which are duplicated accross nodes, so they must create a globally unique actor name using their application actor name + their node name.